MicrosoftDocs/power-platform/power-platform/admin/support-overview.md

 If you still have questions, open a new support request with the Billing team in the [Microsoft 365 Admin Portal](https://portal.office.com/).

 Dynamics 365 Support requires commitment for the duration of the subscription term.
-Cancelation will not result in a prorated refund.
+Cancellation will not result in a prorated refund.

 ## Dynamics 365 Support for Enterprise Agreement (EA)